Why Technology Vocabulary Matters

 • False equivalences ("open source = insecure")

 Technology isn't neutral.
 Every design choice reflects values, priorities, trade-offs.
-Understanding the vocabulary helps you see past marketing, ask better questions, and make intentional choices.
+Applying systems thinking to technology — understanding how components interact and produce emergent outcomes — helps you see past marketing, ask better questions, and make intentional choices.

 Don't let jargon intimidate you.
 Most tech concepts are simple once explained clearly.